FUComplete/fucomplete.github.io/docs/faq.md

 ### Why do my injected quests not show up when switching back to unpatched?
 {: .text-yellow-300 .fw-700 .lh-default .pb-4 }

-Due to the reallocation of slots and encryption differences these will not show up under a unpatched game.
+Due to the reallocation of slots and encryption differences these will not show up under an unpatched game.
 You will have to use [save tools](https://forums.ppsspp.org/showthread.php?tid=5476){:target="_blank"} or download them again for your region copy on a PSP.

 ---